hituro/hituro-makes-macros/storylets/README.md

 If you don't need to know the number of available storylets, you can skip it by passing `false` as the third argument. e.g. `MQBN.getStorylets(3,"storylets",false)`.

-### Randomisation
+> [!IMPORTANT]

-`getStorylets()` uses SugarCube's random() function to order and select storylets.
+> `getStorylets()` uses SugarCube's random() function to order and select storylets.
 This means that you can use the `State.prng.init()` function to make the order of storylet selection resistant to page refreshing and save reloading.

 ### Linking to a storylet